univention/univention-corporate-server/doc/changelog/index.rst

 * Code which ensured compatibility with Python 2.7 has been removed (:uv:bug:`56604`).

+* Various dependencies on old transitional Debian and Univention packages have been replaced with dependencies on new successor packages.
+The :program:`univention-saml` packages were transitional since UCS 5.1 and have now been removed completely.
+  (:uv:bug:`56858`).

 * The argument to the ``--ucsversionstart`` flag for ``ucs_registerLDAPExtension`` has been changed to 5.0-7 (:uv:bug:`56124`).